THE

 For example, tissue breakdown can cause arthritis, ulcers, and

-practically any other disease depending upon where the tissue breakdown occurs.
-Cardiovascular stress can easily lead
+practically any other disease depending upon where the tissue breakdown

-to a heart attack or stroke, and so on.
+easily lead to a heart attack or stroke, and so on.

-Mental and emotional symptoms.
-Dr Eck found that a low
+Dr Eck found that a low sodium/potassium ratio is associated with

-emotions in most cases.
-Prominent
+negative thinking and negative emotions in most cases.
+Prominent among these are frustration,

-and hostility.
-It is also
+resentment and hostility.
+It

-oneÕs head against a wall when the door is nearbyÓ.
+Òbeating oneÕs head against a wall when the door is nearbyÓ.

 When the ratio is less than 1,